vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/list-documents.md

 The List Documents API lets you view the Document IDs and their metadata in a corpus.
 This is useful for viewing documents indexed so far and helping you decide to remove documents that are no longer needed.
-It helps you manage the document lifecycle in your environent.
+It helps you manage the document lifecycle in your enviroment.

 This information enables you to catalog and inventory large amounts of data while also extracting lists of documents for further analysis.
 For example,